FrankHassanabad/Oauth2orizeRecipes/README.md

 * Single Sign On (SSO) Example
 * Example of trusted clients
 * REST tokeninfo endPoint for verifying a token is valid.
-* Authorization tokens are only useable once
+* Authorization tokens are only useable once and are short expiring JWT tokens
+* Full tokens are NOT stored in the DB since they are JWT signed tokens.
+Only ID's of tokens are stored.
 * SSL/HTTPS usage
+* Unit and Integration tests of the majority of code and OAuth2 flows
 * More complex UI Examples for the Sign In/Login and the Decision Screens